David Tennant facts for kids

 Political views

 Tennant remained neutral on the issue of Scottish independence in the run-up to the 2014 referendum, stating that it was not his business as he no longer lived in Scotland.
-Following Brexit, which he called "depressing", he said in 2017 that he would support an independent Scotland in the event of a second referendum.
+However, in the wake of Brexit, which he called "depressing", he stated in 2017 that he would support an independent Scotland in the event of a second referendum.

 Personal life